 Once again Wozniacki finished the year No.1 and we got to see her on the courts a lot, but the variety of her outfits wasn’t wide.
 Wozniacki played 22 tournaments in 2011, won six of them (Dubai, Indian Wells, Charleston, Brussels, Copenhagen, New Haven), and all her new outfits were either blueprint, white or coral (or some combination of the three colors).
 A refreshment came only at the end of the season with a light yellow shade of a beautifully-designed dress.
 Also, notice that at three Grand Slams she wore a white dress!

 The 21-year-old started the year in Sydney with last year’s yellow top contrasting a dark skirt.
 At the Australian Open she sported a white ballerina dress.
-As a reminder, check out what the other women’s tennis players wore at Melbourne.

 In Dubai and Doha Wozniacki wore a white skirt and a coral top.
 Long-sleeves were there as well.